andrewyagin/andrewyagin.github.io/projects/project-1.md

 This was an empowering experience for me as it sparked my interest in computers and is what ultimately pushed me to want to learn even more about computers.
 Throughout the researching process I had learned what each component was responsible for and what to look for in the market.
+This personal project was also proved to be vital in learning how to make purchases on a budget and how to make the best
+"bang for the buck" purchase.
 Without this experience I would not have developed the passion I have for technology I have today.